Riblja Čorba: 2010s

-In August 2011 PGP-RTS released a Riblja Čorba box set which featured twelve CDs: the first ten studio albums, the first live album, and the singles released in the 1978—1990 period and rarities on the twelfth CD.
-In January 2012 the band released the live album Koncert za brigadire (Concert for the Brigadiers).
-The album features a recording of the band's performance on the 1985 youth work action "Đerdap 1985".
+In August 2011, PGP-RTS released a Riblja Čorba box set which featured twelve CDs: the first ten studio albums, the first live album, and the singles released in the 1978—1990 period and rarities on the twelfth CD.
+In January 2012, the band released the live album Koncert za brigadire (Concert for the Brigadiers).
+The album featured a recording of the band's performance on the 1985 youth work action "Đerdap 1985".
 The album was released through RTV Stara Pazova, on CD and, in a limited number of 1000 copies, on vinyl record.
-In 2012 Zorić started a side project, the band Kontrast (Contrast), with which he released the album Trenutni hir (Momentary Caprice).
+During the same year, Zorić started a side project, the band Kontrast (Contrast), with which he released the album Trenutni hir (Momentary Caprice).

-On November 15, 2012 the band released the studio album entitled Uzbuna!
+On 15 November 2012, the band released the studio album entitled Uzbuna!
 (Alarm!).
-The album was released both on CD, through City Records, and on vinyl, through Fidbox.
+The album was released both on CD through City Records, and on vinyl through Fidbox.
 The album was produced by John McCoy, with whom the band cooperated again after 27 years.
 At the same time, a 7-inch single, featuring the songs "Uzbuna!" and "Užasno mi nedostaje" ("I Miss Her so Much"), the latter recorded live, was released through Fidbox.
-The band celebrated 35 years of activity with a concert in Kombank Arena, held on March 23, 2013.
+The band celebrated 35 years of activity with a concert in Kombank Arena, held on 23 March 2013.
 The concert featured guest appearances by McCoy and former members Bajagić and Čuturilo.
-In October 2013 the band performed in London's 100 Club.
+In October 2013, the band performed in London's 100 Club.
 During the same month, Radio Television of Serbia broadcast a four-part documentary about Đorđević and the band, entitled Uporno dozivanje anđela (Persistent Invocation of Angels), written by and directed by Slobodan Simojlović.
 In late 2014, the band held a series of unplugged concerts across Serbia.
 The concerts, which were the first unplugged concerts since the beginning of the band's career, featured Block Out member Miljko Radonjić on drums (Milatović playing percussions) and string decet Metamorfozis.
-On April 22, 2016 the band performed, alongside Van Gogh, Piloti, Galija and Električni Orgazam, on the opening of renovated Tašmajdan Stadium.
+On 22 April 2016, the band performed, alongside Van Gogh, Piloti, Galija and Električni Orgazam, on the opening of renovated Tašmajdan Stadium.